 \subsection{Real-world validation: TAMP enhances real-world NICT images}

-Due to the difference between the real-world CT imaging process and the simulated process in this work, there will be a domain gap between the simulation-based NICT enhancement training and real-world NICT enhancement.
-Therefore, this experiment further evaluates the enhancement capability of our TAMP on real-world NICT images and shows our applicability in real-world clinical practices.
+Due to the difference between the real-world NICT imaging process and the simulated process in this work, there will be a domain gap between the simulation-based NICT enhancement training and real-world NICT enhancement.
+Therefore, this experiment further evaluates the enhancement capability of our TAMP on real-world NICT images and shows its applicability in real-world clinical practices.

-\textbf{\textit{Experimental Setting:}} The real-world data is collected from Nanjing Drum Tower Hospital.
-It has three NICT settings, i.e., LDCT, LACT, and SVCT.
-The LDCT, which has 1496 image pairs from five volumes, is obtained by scanning the patient both under low and high tube current and voltage settings.
-1,224 of them are used for training and 252 of them are used for testing.
-The SVCT and LACT are all reconstructed from the raw ICT projection data that has 750 images from 5 volumes.
-They are reconstructed by adjusting the raw projection data at sparse views and limited angles and mapping to the image domain.
-625 of them are used for training and 125 of them are used for testing.
-We perform the TAMP, TAMP-S, RED-CNN, and FBPConvNet on these real-world data following Sec.\ref{result1} to evaluate our TAMP's enhancement ability in real-world situations.